Third-Party Validation and Verification

 • This is a vital auditing process that assesses the design of the mitigation activity and the associated GHG emission reductions or removals, ensuring compliance with the appropriate OCP methodology.

-• The process will validate reliability and accuracy of data, documentation and other information by comparing it to established frameworks, standards and internal controls, such as: GHG Protocol, ISO 14064-3, ICVCM Guidance & other internal controls and climate standards.
+• The process will validate reliability and accuracy of data, documentation and other information by comparing it to established frameworks, standards and controls, such as: GHG Protocol, ISO 14064-3, ICVCM Guidance & other climate standards.

 • Assurance of climate disclosures is held to the same standard as the audit of financial statements.

 • Project developers can seek pre-assessment from an accredited auditor (e.g., ISAE), aligning with the GHG protocols and ISO 14064-3 as Validation.
 This pre-assessment will review alignment and compliance with the proposed methodology, including quality of data collection, aggregation, and reporting.
-Once pre-assessment has been completed, all future projects under that methodology can be assured within that framework.
+Once pre-assessment has been completed, all future projects under that methodology can be assured within that framework using agreed-upon-procedures.

 Data Verification